March 2019

 Source: Danmarks Statistik

-Absolutely, it should not be a must that my son has to help me.
+It should not be a must that my son has to help me.
 I have paid tax all my life; I’m a good member of the society, who worked and raised my son to become a good citizen, so when I get old, I should get help (from the state)” (Debate about who should take care of the elderly: the state or the family.
 Read the whole article in Danish Here)

 Having social help is not something to be ashamed of; it is your right.
 Now you can say that too: I have paid my tax.
 It is my right to…(feel free to add).